xrf/thesis/src/angular-momentum-coupling.md

 We shall first discuss the details of angular momentum coupling in general, and then more specifically in the context of many-body theory.
-The objective of this chapter is to lay out the formalism that one needs to derive the angular-momentum-coupled equations in many-body theory (*J-scheme*), which are essential for efficient computations in spherically symmetric systems such as nuclei.
+The objective of this chapter is to lay out the formalism (J-scheme, @Sec:j-scheme) that one needs to derive the angular-momentum-coupled equations in many-body theory, which are essential for efficient computations in spherically symmetric systems such as nuclei.
+We also include a brief discussion of our graphical angular momentum software (@Sec:jucys) used for derivations of angular momentum quantities.

 ## Angular momentum and isospin